EP10: History

 Prior to the collapse of the Eastern Bloc and the breakup of the Soviet Union, passenger locomotives used in Russia had been sourced from Czechoslovakia.
 Afterwards these sources were considered too expensive and the Russian state sought to develop indigenous production of passenger rolling stock.

-Resolution number 1400 (23 November 1996) of the Russian Federation "Разработка и производство пассажирского подвижного состава нового поколения на предприятиях России" (design and manufacture of new generation passenger rolling stock) allocated funding from the state to develop and manufacture passenger rail vehicles, including the development of a type ЭП10, specified as a six axle, dual voltage locomotive, of 6.6MW power with asynchronous traction motors and regenerative and rheostatic braking, and an operating speed of 120 to 160 km/h.
-The machine was to be designed by АООТ "ВЭлНИИ" (VELNII) and АООТ НПО "НЭВЗ" (NEVZ), in association with a foreign company, and manufactured by VELNII with an expected schedule of prototype delivery in 1997 and series production in 1999.
+Decree number 1400 (23 November 1996) of the Government of the Russian Federation "Development and production of new generation passenger rolling stock at Russian enterprises", allocated funding from the state to develop and manufacture passenger rail vehicles, including the development of a type ЭП10, specified as a six axle, dual voltage locomotive, of 6.6MW power with asynchronous traction motors and regenerative and rheostatic braking, and an operating speed of 120 to 160 km/h.
+The machine was to be designed by OJSC VELNII and OJSC NEVZ, in association with a foreign company, and manufactured by VELNII with an expected schedule of prototype delivery in 1997 and series production in 1999.

 The prototype was unveiled at Novocherkassk Electric Locomotive Plant (NEVZ) on 20 November 1998.